lanl-aea/waves/docs/tutorial_05_parameter_substitution.rst

 command-line interface.
 Recall from earlier in this tutorial, we created a new file called ``rectangle_compression.inp.in`` and added the ``@displacement@`` key.
 This text file parameter substitution is the primary reason the ``@`` characters are required in the ``simulation_variables`` keys.
-Disussion of exactly how this is implemented with the :meth:`waves.scons_extensions.copy_substitute` method will come later in this tutorial.
+Disussion of exactly how this is implemented with the :meth:`waves.scons_extensions.copy_substfile` method will come later in this tutorial.

 8. Modify your ``tutorial_05_parameter_substitution`` file by using the highlighed lines below to modify the ``journal_options`` for the code pertaining to ``# Geometry``, ``# Partition``, and ``# Mesh``.